 Another life-threatening experience was during his attack on the Malian town in

 when Alexander was hit by a poisonous arrow while scaling the city wall.
 The soldiers had been slow to follow their king, exposing him to the full force of the enemy’s attack.
 Alexander had to be carried away and for three days he fought between life and death.
-At the cost of enormous superhuman efforts, he eventually showed himself to his troops and even hoisted his battered body on top of a horse to prove them he was still alive.
+At the cost of enormous superhuman efforts, he eventually showed himself to his troops and even hoisted his battered body on the back of a horse to prove them he was still alive.
 No day-to-day account of his eating and drinking pattern has been recorded, and none of the worries and treatments by his doctor have been documented.
 All we know is that he floated down the India Indus in full view of his men.
 He needed much rest to help the healing process but the march to the mouth of the Indus went on as planned.

 So, why this detailed list of activities in Babylon?
 If Alexander had been straightforwardly sick, there was no need to document his eating, drinking, or sleeping pattern during the days preceding his death.